- [p. 6] "'Nac mac Feegle!'"

 This is slightly reminiscent of the Biblical story of Balaam's ass (Numbers 22:1-41).

-The description may be modelled on 'Emu', property of Rod Hull; their double act was very popular on UK TV in the 1970s.
+The description may be modelled on Emu, the arm-length bird puppet used by Rod Hull.
+Their double act was very popular on UK TV in the 1970s.

 Mr Punch is the lead character in a Punch-and-Judy show, a traditional British children's entertainment featuring theft, extreme violence, wife-beating and multiple murders, using glove puppets.
 The performer would use a special throat-whistle, called a swozzle, to produce the character's squeaky voice.
 See also the Discworld short story Theatre of Cruelty.